slifin/breeze/README.md

 Breeze is a series of alternative constructs for your code to decrease [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).

+Cyclomatic complexity is often used as a software measurement by tools like [PHPMD](https://phpmd.org/), Scruitinzer and other code review tools.

 To decrease cyclomatic complexity avoid nameless conditionals/functions and code blocks, Since these are the foundations of modern code, this document contains context dependent alternatives.